AqwamCreates/DataPredict-Agent/docs/TermsAndConditions.md

    * Modifications or derivative works of the Software may only include external APIs that are **solely copyrighted by the Licensor**.

-   * Modifications that replicate or provide similar functionality to the Licensor’s libraries or frameworks (such as DataPredict, DataPredict Neural, MatrixL, and TensorL) **are strictly prohibited**, regardless of how such functionality is implemented (e.g., using alternative libraries, custom code, or external services).
+   * Modifications that replicate or provide similar functionality to the Licensor’s software libraries or frameworks (such as DataPredict, DataPredict Neural, MatrixL, and TensorL) **are strictly prohibited**, regardless of how such functionality is implemented (for example, using alternative libraries, custom code, or external services).

-   * The creation of modifications or derivative works that allow the use of third-party libraries or frameworks that provide similar capabilities to the Licensor’s libraries is **prohibited**, whether or not these third-party tools are used directly or indirectly through abstraction layers, wrappers, or any other method.
+   * The modifications or derivative works that allow the use of third-party software libraries or frameworks that provide similar capabilities to the Licensor’s software libraries or frameworks (such as DataPredict, DataPredict Neural, MatrixL, and TensorL) is **prohibited**, whether or not these third-party tools are used directly or indirectly through abstraction layers, wrappers, or any other method.

 4. **Commercial Use**:

    * You may use the Software in commercial projects, provided you adhere to the terms of this license.
-Redistribution of the Software's libraries or frameworks, or any portions thereof, is prohibited.
+Redistribution of the software libraries or frameworks used in the Software is prohibited.

 5. **No Trademark Claims**: